dlr-eoc/sat4ec/README.md

 # What is Sat4Ec?

 The project Sat4Ec is funded by the European Statistical Office (Eurostat).
 The project aims to estimate the gross domnestic product (GDP) from satellite time series in Germany.
+The idea observing car occupancy rates and linking those to economic variables was originally developed by ESA and the RHEA Group.